 What is Self-Care?

-Self-care is any activity that you do to take care of your mental, emotional, and physical health.
+Self-care is any activity that you do in order to take care of your mental, emotional, and physical health.
 Good self-care is key for improved moods and reduced anxiety.
 Although it seems like a simple concept, it is something many people often overlook.
-But why is it that we forget to perform self-care if it’s so simple?
+Why is it that we forget to perform self-care if it’s so simple?

 Oftentimes practicing self-care is easier said than done.
-Most of us are crazy busy – stressed out by our jobs or by life in general.
+Most of us are crazy busy - stressed out by our jobs and by life in general.
 Even when we get some time to ourselves we are faced with another culprit: technology.
-Many of us are just too consumed with technology.
+Most of us are just too consumed with technology.
 Instead of doing something for our mental or physical health, we find ourselves mindlessly scrolling through our phones.
-This is why having a habitual self-care routine can be a challenging, yet rewarding, feat.
+This is why turning self-care into a habit can be challenging, but can also be so rewarding.

 Forms of Self-Care

 Exercise has an enormous impact on our moods.
 Studies have shown that exercise is just as effective as anti-depressants in treating mild to moderate depression.
-Even just 30 minutes a day 5 days a week is enough for you to reap the benefits of exercise.
-But how exactly is exercise so effective?
+Even just 30 minutes a day 5 days a week is enough for you to reap the many benefits of exercise.
+But how exactly is exercise able to do so much?

 When you exercise, your body releases chemicals called endorphins.
 Endorphins reduce your perception of pain and trigger positive feelings in the body.
 Your body’s reaction to exercise not only boosts your mood, but also reduces stress, improves sleep, strengthens your heart, and increases your energy levels.
-Try incorporating supplements into your physical activity for added benefits.
-One supplement in particular that has been proven to have numerous health benefits when combined with exercise is CBD.
-Read more about how you can make the most out of your workouts with CBD here.
+Try incorporating supplements into your exercise to get the most out of your workouts.
+CBD has been proven to have numerous benefits when combined with exercise (learn more here).

-Many people don’t have the time to make it to the gym on a regular basis.
-But here’s the good news: just a few minutes a day of moderate exercise is enough for your body to reap the benefits of exercise.
-Not sure what moderate exercise is?
-Any physical activity that causes you to breath heavier, makes conversation a little more difficult, and makes you sweat after about 10 minutes is considered moderate physical activity.
-Try making a habit of taking a walk after dinner or pick up a hobby like biking.
-Even just choosing more active options – like taking the stairs instead of the elevator or walking instead of driving – are ways you can fit exercise into your busy schedule.
+Many people don’t have the time to make it to the gym on a regular basis and that’s okay.
+Even just a few minutes a day of moderate exercise is enough for your body to reap the benefits of exercise.
+Make a habit of taking a walk after dinner or pick up a hobby like biking.
+Just choosing more active options - like taking the stairs instead of the elevator or walking instead of driving - are ways you can fit exercise into your busy schedule.

-The benefits of meditation on your mental and physical health are immense.
-Studies have shown meditation can help alleviate stress, control anxiety, enhance self-awareness, strengthen memory, and improve sleep.
+The benefits of meditation on your mental and physical health are endless.
+Studies have shown meditation to help alleviate stress, control anxiety, enhance self-awareness, strengthen memory, and improve sleep.
 And while many may think it sounds easy, those who have practiced meditation understand it’s a lot more difficult than it sounds.